gklyne/annalist/documents/view-field-types.md

 * `Textarea` - a multi-line text value, presented for editing as an HTML "textarea" field, and for viewing as a simple flowed text element.
 * `TokenSet` - a list of simple text values, presented for editing as an HTML input field, and for viewing as a simple text element.
 Presented values are space-separated.
 Currently there is no mechanism to escape spaces within individual text values (@@).
 * `Type` - identifies an entity type description; subsumed by `Enum_choice`.
-* `URIImage` - A reference to an image value, presented for viewing as the referenced image.
-See also section "Resource references, imports and file uploads".
 * `URIImport` - Import a web resource as an attachment to an entity.
 Stored as a complex structure with resource URI, local resource reference, content type, etc.;  presented for editing as a text input field and an "Import" button, and for viewing as a hyperlink.
 See section "Resource references, imports and file uploads"
 * `URILink` - A URI presented for viewing as a Hyperlink, used to create fields that reference externally stored resources.
 See also section "Resource references, imports and file uploads".
 * `View` - identifies a view description; subsumed by `Enum_choice`.